 The Division of Endocrinology, Diabetes and Nutrition has enjoyed unprecedented growth to become one of the largest and successful Divisions’ of Endocrinology in the country.
 Guided by its mission of excellence in research and discovery, clinical care, and education, we have made great strides in each of these arenas.
-All but three of the 22 full-time faculty have been recruited by Dr. Alan Shuldiner since his arrival at the University of Maryland in 1997.
-There are four professors, four associate professors, 12 Assistant Professors, and two instructors or research associates.
 The faculty are extraordinarily collegial and collaborative and have diverse interests spanning clinical endocrinology/diabetes, clinical research/trials, epidemiology, cellular and molecular biology, functional genomics, and molecular and statistical genetics.

-Future challenges include continued growth of the research program, ongoing improvement of current clinical programs, and the development of new programs (bariatrics, in-patient diabetes management) to meet the current and future needs of patients with endocrine disorders and diabetes.
+Future challenges include continued growth of the research program, ongoing improvement of current clinical programs, and the development of new programs (inpatient diabetes management and diabetes prevention) to meet the current and future needs of patients with endocrine disorders and diabetes.

-All of the Division’s faculty members have private offices distributed in the research area (Howard Hall 4 and 5), clinical Endocrinology offices (UMMC 3rd floor), or Baltimore, VA Medical Center.
-Research resources include approximately 7,000 square feet of state-of-the-art wet lab space fully equipped to perform molecular, cellular, functional genomics and high-throughput genetics research (Howard Hall 4 and 5); over 1,500 square feet of office space with networked Unix and PC computer hardware for the Genetic Epidemiology Unit led by Dr. Braxton Mitchell (Howard 4 and 5 and MSTF 3); and approximately 500 square feet of clinical research space at the University of Maryland Center for Diabetes and Endocrinology (UMMC Midtown).
+All of the Division’s faculty members have private offices distributed in the research area, clinic sites, or Baltimore VA Medical Center.
+Research resources include approximately 7,000 square feet of state-of-the-art wet lab space fully equipped to perform molecular, cellular, functional genomics and high-throughput genetics research (Howard Hall 4 and 5); over 1,500 square feet of office space with networked Unix and PC computer hardware for the Genetic Epidemiology Unit led by Dr. Braxton Mitchell (MSTF 3); and approximately 100 square feet of clinical research space at the University of Maryland Center for Diabetes and Endocrinology (UMMC Midtown).
 The Division’s Clinical Research Unit is equipped to perform investigator-initiated clinical research and therapeutic trials for diabetes, diabetic complications, obesity and other endocrine disorders.
 The UMCDE Metabolic and Pharmacogenetics Clinical Research Unit is adjacent to the clinic and consists of 100 sq ft of space fully equipped with the requisite equipment and supplies for medical screening evaluation, anthropometry, and metabolic studies including oral glucose tolerance tests (OGTT), and pharmacological interventions.

 The Nutrition Obesity Research Center (NORC) of Maryland is a center funded by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) in 2005.
 The mission of the NORC of Maryland is to foster multidisciplinary research approaches to understanding the impact of nutrition on risk for chronic disease and translate this knowledge into effective clinical treatments and prevention efforts.